1990 Liga Semi-Pro Divisyen 1

-The 1990 Liga Semi-Pro Divisyen 1 season is the second season of Liga Semi-Pro Divisyen 1.
+The 1990 Liga Semi-Pro Divisyen 1 was the second season of the Liga Semi-Pro Divisyen 1.
 A total of 10 teams participated in the season.

 Perlis, Perak and Sabah were promoted from 1989 Liga Semi-Pro Divisyen 2 to a now increased total number of teams competing in the league from nine to become ten teams.

 Under the new format, only the top six teams in Divisyen 1 and the Divisyen 2 champions and runners-up will be involved in the Malaysia Cup.
 Malaysia Cup was played from the quarter-final stage, scheduled for November after the league was finished.
 The Malaysia Cup quarter-final and semi-final matches will be played on a home and away basis.

 The season kicked off on 5 May 1990.
 Selangor ended up the season by winning the title.

+Foreign players

 Teams

 10 teams competing in the second season of Liga Semi-Pro Divisyen 1.